 The Santa Clara County Housing Authority (SCCHA) owns and controls more than 2,600 affordable housing units, referred to as the agency's housing portfolio.
 Our Development and Asset Management Teams oversee all phases: real estate acquisition and development, asset management, property management, resident services, affiliate management and facilities repair/improvements.

-The Development and Asset Management Teams report their activities monthly to the SCCHA Board of Commissioners.
+The Development and Asset Management Teams report their activities quarterly to the SCCHA Board of Commissioners.

 Ownership and Affiliate Management

 SCCHA, either directly or through affiliate nonprofit corporations, serves as the owner, managing general partner or co-owner of the agency's housing portfolio.
-The portfolio includes family and senior properties as well as one specialized homeless supportive housing development.
+The portfolio includes family and senior properties.

 The affiliate corporations are governed by boards of directors; these board meetings are open to the public.
 Click here for more information about the affiliate boards, meeting agendas and minutes.